SEACrowd/seacrowd.github.io/_pages/projects.md

 ---
 title: Projects
 permalink: /projects/
+description: A collection of projects that SEACrowd worked or has been working on as a community.
 ---

-# Projects

-A collection of projects that SEACrowd worked or has been working on as a community.

 ## Ongoing Projects